Learn about the practical applications, limitations and ethical considerations of using AI.

 - Exploitation and bias

-Generative Ai are been trained using sources which perpetuate biases (i.e. the internet).
+Generative AI tools have been been trained using sources which perpetuate biases (i.e. the internet).
 This is as much a concern for image generation tools, as it is for text-based tools.
 See, for example, this discussion, by Dustin Hosseni in 2023, which illustrates the problematic intersections of racialized gender, race, ethnicity in AI generated representations.

 Such AI tools have also been refined using human labour, which can be exploitative and damaging.
 See, for example, this January 2023 Time article which reports on how low paid Kenyan workers were tasked by OpenAI with labelling textual descriptions of sexual abuse, hate speech, and violence.